Table Of Contents

-Maintenance Managers are being challenged to reduce inventory costs and at the same time to maintain and improve the reliability of equipment.
+Maintenance managers are being challenged to reduce inventory costs while also maintaining and improving the reliability of equipment.

 These two objectives may seem at odds with each other, but they don't have to be.
-In this blog, we show you how.
+In this blog, we'll show you how.

 Improving machine reliability reduces the need to stock large quantities of spare parts and will help you predict your min/max inventory levels for maintenance, repair, and operations managers.

 For example, a sensor gets damaged on a production line conveyor, so a technician pulls a new sensor from spares inventory and installs it on the conveyor.
 Problem solved, right?

 Not necessarily.
 A sensor should never be damaged, it should only wear out.
 There has to be a reason why the sensor was damaged so the first thing a technician should do is find out the cause.
 This may seem obvious, but a lot of times the tech is in a hurry to restore the line and isn't able (or take the time) to identify the root cause of the issue.

 In that moment, there are two possible sources of information about this issue.